staticpagesjs/core/README.md

 const generate = staticPages.with({
     from: {
         backend: fsBackend,
-        parse: parsers.autodetect, // guess & parse files by their extension },
+        // guess & parse files by their extension
+        parse: autodetectParser,
+    },
     to: {
         backend: fsBackend,
-        cwd: 'dist', // the output directory
+        // sets the output directory
+        cwd: 'dist',
         render: twig({
             view: 'content.html.twig',
             viewsDir: 'path/to/views/folder',
         }),
     },
     controller(data) {
-        data.now = new Date().toJSON(); // adds a 'now' variable to the template context
+        // adds a 'now' variable to the template context data.now = new Date().toJSON();

-        return data; // returning the data is required if you want to send it to the renderer }
+        // returning the data is required if you want to send it to the renderer return data;
+    }
 });